 Mobility is critical for all sports and physical activities.
 Period.

 So you know your mobility is not as good as it could be.
 You may think that you are just tight and you were just born that way.
 After all, you’ve been that way your whole life.
 That’s just how you are – and you can’t change it, don’t need to change it.
 I’m sure you know someone (probably a woman) who is super bendy and flexible, and barely works at it.
 That’s how it is.

 Reality-Check.
-I am here to tell you in black and white that you can improve your mobility and flexibility with diagnostic tools and program.
-While it’s true that not everyone will be able to one day deadlift 600 pounds (I can’t) and not everyone can run a 4 hour marathon (I can’t do that either) … not everyone can do exceedingly challenging poses like Bhujapidasana (Shoulder-Pressing Pose – I can do that one), Svarga Dvijasana (Bird of Paradise – definitely not possible for me – probably ever), or my personal favorite Eka Pada Koundinyanasana (it’s my favorite because I can do it J.) You can get better at flexibility – much better.
+I am here to tell you in black and white that you can improve your mobility and flexibility with diagnostic tools, mobility training, and an intelligent program.
+While it’s true that not everyone will be able to one day deadlift 600 pounds (I can’t) and not everyone can run a 4 hour marathon (I can’t do that either), it’s also true that not everyone can do exceedingly challenging poses like Bhujapidasana (Shoulder-Pressing Pose – I can’t do that one), Svarga Dvijasana (Bird of Paradise – definitely not possible for me – probably ever), or my personal favorite Eka Pada Koundinyanasana (it’s my favorite because I can do it J.) You can get better at mobility – much better.
 And here’s the best part – I am a strength athlete not a yogi … and my mobility when I started this journey was terrible.

 But if your goal is to improve your mobility so you can be better at your sport (and that may be CrossFit or Obstacle Course Racing), yoga should only be one arrow in you quiver mobility tools.
 Much like barbells (weight-lifting) are not the only tool you can use to get stronger.
 Within these tools are dozens of different specialty techniques of using these tools from the CrossFit method, to the Westside method, the RKC method, etc. Yoga is much the same.